 What is FAFSA?

 FAFSA is the acronym for “Free Application for Federal Student Aid”.
 If you want to get any type of financial aid or hold a work-study job during college, you must complete this form.
 It takes your income and your family’s income into account.
 Then it determines your aid eligibility for federal grants or loans.
-As a reminder, grants for financial aid don’t need to be repaid—think of it like free money for college—whereas federal loans must be repaid.
+As a reminder, grants for financial aid don’t need to be repaid—think of it as free money for college—whereas federal loans must be repaid.

 If you believe your family earns enough money to prohibit you from qualifying for need-based aid, it is still a smart idea to complete the FAFSA. (check it here) The form is a prerequisite to receive scholarships. (including many merit-based awards.)
 It must be completed for access to federal student loans.
 Even if you wind up paying your way through school, it’s better to have the most options for affording college than to skip FAFSA and lose out on scholarships and student loans for which you otherwise been eligible.